galando/franz-recipe-jira/README.md

 3. Unzip and copy the `franz-recipe-jira` folder into the recipes dev directory

+4. Replace in `package.json` the `{company-name}` to your company jira domain.
+(For example - to https://mygreatecompany.atlassian.net/

 4. Restart or reload Franz

 ## How to create your own Franz recipes: